pypa/distlib/docs/tutorial.rst

 Once you have a :class:`Distribution` instance, you can use it to get more information about the distribution.
-For example, the ``metadata`` attribute gives access to the distribution's metadata.
+For example, the ``metadata`` attribute gives access to the distribution's metadata (see :ref:`use-metadata` for more information).

 Using the dependency API
 ^^^^^^^^^^^^^^^^^^^^^^^^